matthewoo527/cs240-assignment-1/README.md

 ### 2. Build a number-base converter supporting binary, decimal, octal, and hexadecimal.

 ### 3. Write a program that reads an image and prints its pixel values.
+I created my own version of smiley, and it is 10px * 10px.
+It has 3 colors.

+Red (R): (

 ### 4. Write a program that consumes pixel values and creates an image.